Deadly Consequences: The Greystone Mansion Murder-Suicide

 That’s the official story, anyway.

-Police did not arrive in the house until approximately 2 am, by which time relatives of Lucy were already there – the family, later on, admitted to moving the bodies before the police arrived.
+Police did not arrive at the house until approximately 2 am, by which time, relatives of Lucy were already there – the family, later on, admitted to moving the bodies before the police arrived.

 Forensics at the time determined that Plunkett was initially face down just outside the bedroom door, a cigarette in his hand, with a bullet wound in his back that suggested the shot had been fired from some distance away.

 Ned, on the other hand, was found inside the room, near an overturned chair and an empty whiskey glass, as though he’d had the glass in his hand when the bullet entered his head from a close enough range to leave gunpowder debris on his forehead.

 It was also determined that the murder weapon had belonged to Ned.

 There were a lot of stories circulating in the rumor mill about the motive for the murder-suicide.

 The official story noted that Hugh Plunkett had been acting increasingly erratic in the face of testifying in the inquest for the Teapot Dome Scandal, so much so that his friend Ned Doheny suggested that he be institutionalized until he felt better.